LilaRest/tulipe/docs/guide/ethers-proxies/intuition.md

 Sure it will allow us to bundle all methods related to a concept in a single object, but however this method is really inflexible when it comes to advanced scenarios.

-Imagine (and it's the case for Vuethers) that we want to bundle everything associated to `Provider` under a `dapp.provider` object, and imagine also that we have a [computed property](https://vuejs.org/guide/essentials/computed.html) called `isSafe` that return `true` or `false` indicating if the provider is safe to be used or not.
+Imagine (and it's the case for Tulipe) that we want to bundle everything associated to `Provider` under a `dapp.provider` object, and imagine also that we have a [computed property](https://vuejs.org/guide/essentials/computed.html) called `isSafe` that return `true` or `false` indicating if the provider is safe to be used or not.

 In that scenario we want the `isSafe` property to be accessible even if the Ethers provider object is not instanciated yet, else this method would be useless since it would be accessible only when the provider is safe and so will never return `false`.